 What is the difference between a 1p and a 3p marketplace?

 If 3P is a preferred option for ecommerce brands and organizations, many manufacturers and producers executing D2C or product content syndication sales models use a 1P option.
-1P is where a wholesale supplier delivers products in bulk to a marketplace – Amazon, Walmart – and the marketplace itself becomes the seller to the end customer.
+Amazon 1P is where a wholesale supplier delivers products in bulk to a marketplace – Amazon, Walmart – and the marketplace itself becomes the seller to the end customer.

 1P vendors get to leverage Amazon’s branding to gain market credibility and your business saves time and resources because the marketplace – Amazon merchandising – optimizes your listings for you.
 You generally only pay a flat fee rather than having to pay several charges for fulfillment and referrals.

 On the downside, you lose control over your product marketing, which will create dissonance between your general branding and how your products are displayed and described on a marketplace.
-You also lose control over pricing, which could damage your brand inf, for example, the marketplace decides to sell your items at a cut-price, thereby placing your products in a price category you may not want.
+You also lose control over pricing, which could damage your brand inf, for example, the amazon marketplace decides to sell your items at a cut-price, thereby placing your products in a price category you may not want.